 - Instead, you can direct and control how you feel and act in a situation by directing and controlling how you think

 About the Author: Albert Ellis (September 27, 1913 – July 24, 2007) was an American psychologist who developed Rational Emotive Behavior Therapy (REBT).
-He is also generally considered one of the originators and early proponent of cognitive-behavioral therapies (CBT).
+He is also generally considered one of the originators and early proponents of cognitive-behavioral therapies (CBT).

 The 4 Screwball Feelings You Need to Handle